DinoHub-SubT/dsta_deploy/docs/azure-prepare.md

         # == Perception VM Install ==
         # Install basic dependencies on the remote VM (system, docker, docker tools)
-        # Clones the deploy repo on the remote VM (can take 30 minutes)
+        # - clones the deploy repo on the remote VM (can take 30 minutes)
-        # You do not need to clone the repo on the remote VM manually, this command will do that for you.
+        # - you do not need to clone the repo on the remote VM manually, this command will do that for you.
-        # subtani_install.sh azure-perception1 install-azure.yaml
         subt cloud ansible azure-perception1 install-azure.yaml

-## 6. Verify Install
+## 7. Verify Install

 Verify everything was installed correctly on all the VMs.